 skip to main content

-22 March 2026; Kate O'Connor of Ireland celebrates a clearance in the Women's high jump event in the Women's Pentathlon during day three of the World Athletics Indoor Championships at Kujawsko-Pomorska Arena in Torun, Poland.
-Photo by Sam Barnes/Sportsfil
+22 March 2026; Kate O'Connor of Ireland celebrates after winning bronze in the Women's Pentathlon during day three of the World Athletics Indoor Championships at Kujawsko-Pomorska Arena in Torun, Poland.
+Photo by Sam Barnes/Sportsfile

-Kate O'Connor is lying in third position after three events of the women's pentathlon at the World Indoor Athletics Championships in Torun, Poland.
+Kate O'Connor won bronze in the women's pentathlon at the World Indoor Athletics Championships in Torun, Poland on Sunday evening in a new Irish record score of 4839 points.

 22 March 2026; Kate O'Connor of Ireland, left, and Anna Hall of United States compete in the Women's 60m hurdles event in the Women's Pentathlon during day three of the World Athletics Indoor Championships at Kujawsko-Pomorska Arena in Torun, Poland.
 Photo by Sam Barnes/Sportsfile